Gladstone Park Secondary College

 Gladstone Park Secondary College is a public state school in Melbourne, Australia founded in 1974.

 Introduction

 The school has around More than 1600 students, a figure which has remained roughly constant for over a decade.
 When it first opened, Gladstone Park Secondary School (GPSC) quickly became the largest school in terms of matriculated students within a 10 km radius, a position which it still holds today.

 School life

 The school has a special disability partnership with the local TAFE institutes, where most GPSC graduates enrol to do apprenticeships or diplomas.

 Facilities

 The school grounds contain many sports facilities including a football and soccer oval, outdoor basketball and netball courts, cricket nets and an outdoor hockey/ futsal pitch.
 There is an indoor sports centre with two basketball courts, squash courts and gym facilities.
 The school library is open to students and the public.

 A joint senior school office and year 12 study centre building opened in 2017.

+Controversies

+Deepfake incident

+In February 2025, Gladstone Park Secondary College was involved in a police investigation after students allegedly created and distributed sexually explicit images of female classmates using artificial intelligence ("deepfake") technology.

+The images were reportedly generated from existing photographs and shared via social media and messaging platforms without the consent of those depicted.
+Victoria Police launched an investigation, with the matter referred to specialist units dealing with child exploitation and cybercrime.

+The school suspended students in connection with the incident and provided wellbeing support to those affected.
+The case received widespread media coverage and contributed to broader discussion in Australia regarding the misuse of artificial intelligence, online safety, and image-based abuse laws.

+Antisemitism incident

+In July 2025, the school faced criticism following reports of antisemitic behaviour by students, including offensive gestures and comments directed at members of the Jewish community.
+The principal issued an apology and stated that the school would take disciplinary action and reinforce education around respectful behaviour and inclusion.